dell/csm-docs/content/docs/csidriver/features/unity.md

 tenantName: "tenant3"
 ```

-Create storageclass with NAS-Server and the Storage-Pool associated with TenantName as below:
+Create storageclass with NAS-Server and the Storage-Pool associated with TenantName as follows:
 Example *storageclass.yaml*
 ```yaml
 apiVersion: storage.k8s.io/v1